leonardslog/10x_multiome_analysis/README.md

 ## Overview

-To familiarize myself with RNA and ATAC-seq analysis workflows, I opted to work raw data publicly available via the Allen Institute's [Brain Knowledge Platform](https://brain-map.org/bkp).
-These analyses were to be carried out on a laptop with 8 cores and 64GB of memory, so to address computational resource limitations, I analyzed 10X Multiomic data generated from brainstem tissue in the common marmoset *Callithrix jacchus*.
+To familiarize myself with RNA and ATAC-seq analysis workflows, I opted to work with publicly available raw data from the Allen Institute's [Brain Knowledge Platform](https://brain-map.org/bkp).
+These analyses were carried out on a laptop with 8 cores and 64GB of memory, so to address computational resource limitations, I analyzed 10X Multiomic data generated from brainstem tissue in the common marmoset *Callithrix jacchus*.

 I learned much of the following workflow and code from the following tutorials/vignettes: \
 https://stuartlab.org/signac/articles/overview \